ai-driven-dev/agents/README.md

 ## 🧑‍💻 Software Development

-### RAG (Retrieval Augmented Generation) `:instructAIArchitect`
+### AI developer agent `:instructAIArchitect`

-You can personalize the AI responses to your project context.
+You can personalize the AI responses to your project context so it can act a RAG (Retrieval Augmented Generation).

 This code will teach the AI to answer as a developer from your project.